kubeflow/pipelines/components/kserve/README.md

 Organization Description: KServe is a highly scalable and standards based Model Inference Platform on Kubernetes for Trusted AI

-Version information: 0.8.0
+Version information: KServe 0.10.1.
+Works for Kubeflow 1.7

-**Note:** To use the 0.7.0 version of this component which runs on Kubeflow 1.5, then change the load_component_from_url in the usage section with the following YAML instead:
+**Note:** To use the KServe 0.7.0 version of this component which runs on Kubeflow 1.5, then change the load_component_from_url in the usage section with the following YAML instead:
 ```
 https://raw.githubusercontent.com/kubeflow/pipelines/1.8.1/components/kserve/component.yaml
 ```